 - Gift shares to your children or other heirs.
 Since you have complete control over who owns the company, you can gift stocks and shares to whomever you wish.
-If there is a need for confidence of financial resources it will be difficult for creditors to come after them if they are not part of the offshore company.
-This cannot apply if there was fraud committed by the gift recipient which caused injury or damage to another person or entity.
+If there is a need for confidence in financial resources, it will be difficult for creditors to come after them if they are not part of the offshore company.
+This cannot apply if there was fraud committed by the gift recipient, which caused injury or damage to another person or entity.

 8. Ownership of overseas assets